kign/c4wa/etc/doc/language.md

 If you reach the end of a non-void function without returning a value, this will trigger "RuntimeError: unreachable" in WASM even if return value is never actually used.

-Function declarations (unlike definition) can't have parameter names, only types.
+Function declarations (unlike definitions) can't have parameter names, only types.

 ## Import and export